adrien-gide/Detect_Code_Clone/README.md

 ## Requirements

-If you just want to use the program, there is no nothing required.
+If you just want to use the program, there is nothing required.

 If you want to modify the code, you will need :
 * a C++11 ready compiler, such as g++ 4.9 or higher, or clang 3.2 or higher.